IBM/ibm-block-csi-driver/docs/content/installation/uninstall_driver_openshift_web.md

     Wait for the controller and node pods to terminate.

     This deletes the CSI driver.
-Continue to the next step to delete the Operator for IBM block storage CSI driver.

 5. If applicable, click on the **more** menu for the **host-definer** driver and select **Delete HostDefiner**.